 - Other activities that are necessary to maintain operations and continuity of services and continue to employ existing staff.

 The Schedule of Allocations can be found on the ESSER II Funding Results page.

-In order to receive an allocation, LEAs must submit the ESSER II Legal Assurances.
-Eligible LEAs had until April 20, 2021 to be included in the first apportionment.
-The final deadline to submit ESSER II Assurances to receive funds is December 17, 2021.
+In order to receive an allocation, LEAs must have submitted the ESSER II Legal Assurances by December 17, 2021.

 ESSER II fund allocations are based on an LEA’s share of funding received under Title I, Part A in fiscal year (FY) 2020–21.
-To have received 2020–21 Title I, Part A, an LEA must have:
+To have received FY 2020–21 Title I, Part A, an LEA must have: